 "I think it needs to be a complete design and I think it has to have something on the uplands," Kornell said.

 Foster said the council could strike through all "phases' of the pier.
 There will only be one phase, he said.

 "We are unlikely to see any future phases in our lifetime," Foster said.

-Councilor Bill Dudley said the TIF fund that was set up and the process have shown that the city has been good stewards of the public's money.
+Councilor Bill Dudley said and the process have shown that the city has been good stewards of the public's money.

 "I have a lot of confidence about the funding," Dudley said.
 He said the history of St. Pete having a pier is a quality of life issue.

 "[The Lens'] is going to be iconic and something that people are gong to come here and want to see," Dudley added.